S. Y. Quraishi

-Shahabuddin Yaqoob Quraishi (born 11 June 1947) is an Indian civil servant who served as 17th Chief Election Commissioner (CEC) of India.
+Shahabuddin Yaqoob Quraishi (born 11 June 1947) is a retired IAS officer who served as 17th Chief Election Commissioner (CEC) of India.
 He was appointed as the CEC as the successor to Navin Chawla on 30 July 2010.

 He has also served as a Secretary in the Ministry of Youth Affairs and Sports.

 Career

 He is an IAS officer of the 1971 batch from Haryana cadre.
 He has a PhD in communications and social marketing.

 Quraishi became the first Muslim to be the CEC of India.
 He demitted office on 10 June 2012.

 He has authored a book titled 'An Undocumented Wonder – the Making of the Great Indian Election', a book that describes the enormity and complexity of the Indian election and a book titled Old Delhi- Living Traditions a coffee table book on the heritage city and its social and cultural life.
 His latest book The Population Myth reveals how the right-wing spin to population data has given rise to myths about the 'Muslim rate of growth', often used to stoke majoritarian fears of a demographic skew.
 The book busts myths about Islam and family planning.